Farnaztr/TempCleaner/README.md

 - If `Clear-RecycleBin` fails, make sure:
   - PowerShell is installed and updated.
   - You run the script with admin rights.
-- `wmic` is deprecated.
-This script uses PowerShell as a modern alternative to show disk usage.

 ## Let's Connect